joe7575/techage_modpack/README.md

 - basic_materials: Needed items for many recipes
 - stamina: The "hunger" mod from "minetest-mods"
 - doc: Ingame documentation mod, used for minecart and signs_bot
-- unified_inventory: Player's inventory with crafting guide, bags, and more.
+- unified_inventory V1: Player's inventory with crafting guide, bags, and more.
 - tubelib2: Necessary library
 - safer_lua: Necessary library
 - lcdlib: Necessary library